followmyutopia/devextreme-documentation/concepts/05 Widgets/TreeList/05 Data Binding/025 JSON Data.md

-To bind the **TreeList** to data in the JSON format, assign a URL leading to data to the [dataSource](/Documentation/ApiReference/UI_Widgets/dxTreeList/Configuration/#dataSource) option.
+To bind the **TreeList** to data in the JSON format, assign the data's URL to the [dataSource](/Documentation/ApiReference/UI_Widgets/dxTreeList/Configuration/#dataSource) option.

 ---
 ##### jQuery